Microsoft Universal Print Overview

 Create a Group or Dynamic group for better management.

-Step 2: Install the Universal Print Connector
+Step 2: Add a Printer to Microsoft Universal Print

 Why You Need It: If your printers are not Universal Print ready, the connector bridges the gap.